-For the years ended December 31, 2021 and 2020, Viemed had no customers that accounted for 10% or more of its consolidated traditional revenue streams.
-However, Viemed had COVID-19 emergency response sales from a customer that accounted for 13% of total revenue for the year ended December 31, 2020.
+For the years ended December 31, 2022 and 2021, Viemed had no customers that accounted for 10% or more of its consolidated traditional revenue streams.

 Viemed earns revenues by seeking reimbursement from Medicare and private health insurance companies, with the Medicare program of the United States government being the primary entity making payments.
 If the Medicare program were to slow payments of Viemed receivables for any reason, Viemed would be adversely impacted.